-A lender may implement the provision that allows the lender to consider mortgage and medical bill delinquencies as extenuating circumstances when determining the eligibility of PLUS applicant.
-The Department encourages the lender to re-examine the eligibility of applicants who have been denied previously to determine if PLUS loans may be approved for those applicants.
+A lender may implement the extenuating circumstance for mortgage and medical bill delinquencies.
+The Department encourages the re-examination of the eligibility of applicants who may have been denied previously to determine if PLUS loans may be approved.

-A guarantor may be required to revise its program review criteria.
+A guarantor may be required to revise program review criteria.

-The Department may be required to revise its program review criteria.
+The Department may be required to revise program review criteria.

-DATE SUBMITTED TO CM POLICY COMMITTEE: May 13, 2008
+May 13, 2008

-CM Policy Committee CM Guarantor Designees Interested Industry Groups and Others CM Governing Board Representatives
+CM Policy Committee

+CM Guarantor Designees

+Interested Industry Groups and Others